NetApp/harvest/docker/README.md

 2. Create a `harvest.yml` file with your cluster details, below is an example with annotated comments.
 Modify as needed for your scenario.

-This config is using the Prometheus exporter [port_range](https://github.com/NetApp/harvest/blob/main/cmd/exporters/prometheus/README.md#parameters) feature so you don't have to manage the Prometheus exporter port mappings for each poller.
+This config is using the Prometheus exporter [port_range](https://github.com/NetApp/harvest/blob/main/cmd/exporters/prometheus/README.md#parameters) feature, so you don't have to manage the Prometheus exporter port mappings for each poller.

 ```
 Exporters: